 Whether you’re building a home or renovating, construction-to-permanent loans can cover your lot, construction, and mortgage financing.
 Benefits of this mortgage loan program include interest-only payments during construction7, a single set of closing costs, and no prepayment penalties.

 Energy Efficient Mortgage

-FHA’s Energy Efficient Mortgage (EEM) program helps families save money on their utility bills by enabling them to finance energy efficient improvements with their FHA-insured mortgage.
-Under the EEM loan program, FHA insures a borrower’s mortgage used to purchase or refinance a principal residence, and the cost of any energy efficient improvements to be made to the home.⁴
+FHA’s Energy Efficient Mortgage (EEM) program helps families save money on their utility bills by enabling them to finance energy-efficient improvements with their FHA-insured mortgage.
+Under the EEM loan program, FHA insures a borrower’s mortgage used to purchase or refinance a principal residence, and the cost of any energy-efficient improvements to be made to the home.8

-Homebridge provides mixed-use and commercial real estate mortgage financing for the acquisition, refurbishing, or refinancing of mixed-use or commercial properties.
+Homebridge provides mixed-use real estate mortgage financing for the acquisition, refurbishing, or refinancing of mixed-use properties.

 Low to Moderate Income Programs

 Our low-to-moderate-income loan programs assist aspiring homebuyers who have been shut out of the market because of stricter lending requirements.

 Not all programs are offered in all states.

 2. 100% financing available on 1-unit primary residences for Veterans with full eligibility who are requesting loan amounts between $144,001 to $1,500,000.
 Minimum FICO score requirements and other requirements may apply.

 3. This material is not provided by, nor was it approved by the Department of Housing & Urban Development (HUD) or by the Federal Housing Administration (FHA).